SpenceKonde/megaTinyCore/megaavr/extras/Ref_BestPractices.md

 * As specified in the datasheet of the parts, be sure to include all required decoupling caps, located between power and ground of every other IC, as close to it as possible.
 Even if they don't order you to, I put minimum of 0.1uF decoupling on any IC, as close to it's power pins as possible.
 Regulators tend to need larger capacitors than any other parts, and are sometimes very picky about what *kind* of cap.
 Be sure to pick caps within their specifications
 * At least a few uF (I use 4.7) somewhere on the board for board level decoupling.
 * If a regulator is used, ensure that capacitors match what the datasheet specs (part of why I love the LDD1117 - not only do they have well under 1V dropout under normal conditions, they also can use nice cheap ceramic capcacitors (some regs demand tants!).
 The output cap of the regulator, if it's ceramic or tant, counts towards board level decoupling.
 * If using external clock, make sure it is located close to the chip.
-The same goes even moreso for a crystal and it's loading caps (though tinyAVR can't support crystals).
+The same goes even more so for a crystal and it's loading caps (though tinyAVR can't support crystals).
 * Assuming this is a custom PCB, fill both layers with ground pours.
 Tie the two ground pours together with vias.
 * To avoid delays, make sure you can get all the parts you're using.
 Order the parts you need ASAP if they seem to be in short supply (almost everything is now)
 * Read the bloody errata, especially if on a DA, DB, or tiny 0/1.
 Those things have many relevant errata.